Know Your Investment Type

 The risks here are obvious as it is impossible to 100 percent predict what areas will see a rise in property values.
 However, for those that predict growth correctly, great profits can be seen with little effort or management.
 Prime areas for this type of speculation include areas around new infrastructure improvements (highways, light rail, etc.) and areas of new commercial ventures.

 Decide on Your Investment Type

-Deciding what kind of risk and reward you are looking for can go a long way towards narrowing down the properties in your area that are best suited for your real estate investment efforts.
+Deciding what kind of risk and reward you are looking for can go a long way toward narrowing down the properties in your area that are best suited for your real estate investment efforts.
 These real estate categories are certainly not the only types of investments possible and there may be other types that are more in line with your goals.
 By ensuring that you pursue real estate investments of a type you feel comfortable with, you are more likely to have a positive, profitable real estate investing experience.